workshopper/org/COMPATIBILITY.md

 ## Operating Systems & CLI's

-Workshoppers should run on all Systems that the latest version Node.js runs on.
+Workshoppers should run on user-facing operation systems that might reasonably be used at study events:

+**Windows, Mac OS, debian-based(Ubuntu, LinuxMint) and Raspberry PI**.

 There are however restrictions on command lines to support: Particularily the cygwin bash on windows is problematic.

 See https://github.com/nodejs/node/issues/3006